 The Online Learning Experience at University of the People

-At University of the People we offer accredited, online degree programs in Business Administration, Computer Science and Health Science, as well as an MBA program.
+At University of the People we offer accredited, online degree programs in Business Administration, Computer Science and Health Science,.
 Our unique programs are designed so that our students can study to their own schedules, wherever they are in the world.
 All you need is an internet connection – and any will do.

 Learning Materials and Textbooks